junavarro/book-notes/README.md

-# book-notes
+# Notes about the books a read

-My notes about the books I read.
+# Computer Science